 Index for the recent intensity (amount of activity during one visit) of the visitor.
 The impact of an activity on the value will decrease over time.
-Value is 100 for the visitors with the highest recent intensity in your universe.
-Value is 0 for visitors with a recent intensity of (almost) 0.
+This value is 100 for visitors with the highest recent intensity in your channels.
+This value is 0 for visitors with a recent intensity of (almost) 0.

 The formula for recent intensity is basically the same as for intensity (shown above), with one difference: the value of the intensity per visit (in) decays over time.
 Every 72 days, the value will be the half of what it was.
-For example: if the intensity of a visit was 8 on the day of the visit, it will be 4 after 72 days and it will be 2 after 144 days.
+For example, if the intensity of a visit was 8 on the day of the visit, it will be 4 after 72 days, and 2 after 144 days.

-Momentum considers the 7 days activity of an visitor and compares it to the average 7 days activity of that visitor in all time.
-The value is 50 when the last 7 days activity is the same as the average.
+Momentum considers the past 7 days of a visitor's activity and compares it to the average 7-day activity of that visitor in all time.
+The value is 50 when the last 7 days' activity is the same as the average.
 If there is more activity than the average, the value will be higher, with a maximum of 100.
-If there is less activity than the average, the value will be lower, with a minimum of 0.
+If there is less activity than average, the value is lower, with a minimum of 0.

 IF first visit date is less than 7 days ago

 IF number of visits in last 7 days is 0

 THEN momentum = 0

 IF number of visits per day since the first visit is greater than or equal to that of the last 7 days